pbakaus/grunt-cruncher/README.md

 }
 ```

 processConfig can split out two versions of the Config file, one private.json that contains the private references (for backend configuration), and one public.json that has the private references stripped out.
+It also ensures that the file is valid JSON in the end.
 Nifty!

 Finally, it can output a javascript file that can be wrapped into any framework you like.